irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 * Broomstick's long barrel is now an AP kit.
 * Matever .357 revolver (including akimbo version) can now use AP rounds, similar to an AP kit.
 * White Streak and Baby Deagle (including akimbo versions) can now use AP rounds, similar to an AP kit.
 They come in 2 versions - standard and low velocity.
+* Strix's low velocity slide was changed into a damage class conversion kit.

 ### New damage classes